ydecastro/tensor-spacing/README.md

 ## Jupyter Notebooks:

-1. **spacing_tensors.ipynb.ipynb** : Demonstrates spacing test in the case of symmetric tensors.
+1. **spacing_tensors.ipynb** : Demonstrates spacing test in the case of symmetric tensors.

+## Reference
+This notebook is based on the article:
+1. Azaïs J.-M., Dalmao F., De Castro Y., `Second maximum of a Gaussian random field and exact (t-)spacing test`, arXiv:.